daryllxd/lifelong-learning/programming/ruby/testing/growing-object-oriented-software-guided-by-tests.md

 # 4: Kick-Starting the Test-Driven Cycle

-The quandary in writing and passing the first acceptacne test is that it's hard to build both the tooling and the feature it's testing at the same time.
+The quandary in writing and passing the first acceptance test is that it's hard to build both the tooling and the feature it's testing at the same time.
 Changes in one disrupt progress made with the other, and tracking down failures is tricky when the architecture, the tests, and the production code are all moving.

 To solve this, we split it into two smaller problems: First, work out how to build, deploy, and test a "walking skeleton", then use that infrastructure to write the acceptance tests for the first meaningful feature.